PowerDNS/pdns/docs/settings.rst

 -  IP addresses, separated by commas

-IP addresses to forward received notifications to regardless of master or slave settings.
+IP addresses to forward received notifications to regardless of primary or secondary settings.

 .. note::
   The intended use is in anycast environments where it might be